 These glass baby bottles, from a brand started by a Danish mother, withstand extreme temps, meaning you can boil them or freeze them.
 The brand also has something called a PaciPouch that does double duty as a sleeve for the smaller bottles (they come in 2 sizes).
 Because, you know, babies throw stuff.

 This glass bottle has a protective silicone seal to keep it from breaking and to provide a non-slip grip.
-They come in 4 or nine 9 sizes, and are made from thermal shock resistant borosilicate glass.
+They are made from thermal shock resistant borosilicate glass.
 Meaning, they safely go from freezer to fridge to hot water.

 If you're neither into glass nor stainless steel, consider these silicone baby bottles.
 We like them because of the wide-neck design, which makes cleaning them a cinch.
 You can boil it or microwave it.
 Plus, your kid can throw this thing all he or she wants because joke's on them: Silicone won't fall apart.